psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ???

 * Publication broker
-    * Acts as the routing mechanism.
-When an asynchronous service operation arrives in its queue, the publication broker service runs the defined routing rules.
+    * Acts as the routing mechanism, running routing rules.
-    * If the service operation needs to be published to a remote node, it routes the service operation to the publication contractor service.
+    * If published to a remote node, it routes to the publication contractor service.
-    * If the service operation is subscribed to on the local node, then the publication broker routes the service operation to the subscription contractor service.
+    * If subscribed to on the local node, it routes  to the subscription contractor service.
-    * Routing involves submitting either a subscription or publication contract to the appropriate contractor, followed by an asynchronous call to the contractor service notifying it that work is waiting in the queue.
+    * Routing involves
+        1. Submitting either a subscription or publication contract
+        1. Asynchronous call to the contractor service notifying it that work is waiting in the queue.
 * Publication contractor
-    * References the publication contract submitted by the publication broker service and performs an HTTP post of the publication service operation to the integration gateway.
+    1. Performs an HTTP post of the publication service operation to the integration gateway.
-    * When the integration gateway sends a reply indicating that it received the publication service operation, the publication contractor service updates the publication contract with the status of subscription processing (Done or Retry).
+    1. Gateway replies indicating that it received the publication service operation
+    1. Publication contract is updated with the status of subscription processing (Done or Retry).
 * Subscription contractor
-    * References the subscription contract submitted by the publication broker service and runs the appropriate notification PeopleCode.
+    1. Runs the appropriate handler (notification PeopleCode)
-    * Then it updates the subscription contract concerning the status of the subscription processing.
+    1. Subscription contract updates the status of the subscription processing

 ---
 # Asynchronous Services